About this genre...

 Well, I must confess I neither write erotica nor read a lot of it, and I have struggled with the definition myself.
 That said...

-One way to describe erotica is to call it pornography for women (in the sense that emotions and relationship matter much more than in stories of sex written for men).
-Though, a more non-sexist way to describe the difference is that erotica is more about be-ers and porn is about do-ers.
-The main character in erotica experiences being sexual in a way that is often taboo, either because she has been raised to be prim and proper or because she has never allowed herself to be vulnerable
+One way to describe erotica is to call it adult content for women (in the sense that emotions and relationship matter much more than in stories of sex written for men).
+Though, a more non-sexist way to describe the difference is that erotica is more about be-ers and adult content is about do-ers.
+The main character in erotica experiences being sexual in a way that is often taboo, either because she has been raised to be prim and proper or because she has never allowed herself to be vulnerable or adventurous

-Erotica is also about the main character's obsession with the impact character, who introduces her to new sexual experiences, and how her obsession opens her to these experiences.
+Erotica can also be about the main character's obsession with the impact character, who introduces her to new sexual experiences, and how her obsession opens her to these experiences.

-Another way to describe the difference is to say that erotica is to porn as literary fiction is to pulp novels, again because erotica will explore relationship rather than just action.
+Another way to describe the difference is to say that erotica is to adult content as literary fiction is to pulp novels, again because erotica will explore relationship, ideas, emotions, and other issues in greater depth.